 Help farmers identify and implement Climate-Friendly practices, at no out of pocket cost to the operation.

 04 The Challenges

-Traditional farming practices have a stronghold in the region and in many cases, this is due to a need to drive short-term results.
-Many landowners/farmers are already operating on thin margins and while new revenue streams sound enticing, implementing new practices may seem risky.
+Traditional farming practices have a stronghold in the region due to a need to drive short-term results.
+Many farmers are already operating on thin margins and while new revenue streams sound enticing, implementing new practices may seem risky.

 06 The Impact